 Sweden has a serious spreading of the coronavirus infection.
 Society needs to take a wide range of measures, particularly to protect those who need it the most.
 It is important that everyone in Sweden follow the national, regional and local authorities advice, keep themselves informed and help to reduce further contagion.
-On November 10 2020 the entire Kalmar County introduced regional guidelines and restriction in all municipalities in the county and it is important that everyone reads and adheres to all of the restrictions in place.
-The same guidelines, with some changes regarding exercise for youth and adults, was adopted for the entire country of Sweden on December 14.

 Here you can find information in English and also some information in sign language, Dari (دری), Arabic (العربية), Tigrinyan (ትግርኛ, tigriññā) and Somali (af Soomaali).

 The municipality of Västervik acts as an employer and care provider in a number of ways regarding this matter.
 The municipality contributes to the dissemination of known facts about the virus, the disease, what to do if you or someone in your family has symptoms and how we should act to not spread the disease or incorrect information about the virus.